genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_fuse/03_features/05_charts.md

 title: 'Charts'
 id: charts
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-## Introduction
+### Introduction

-With Fuse, we can also implement charts in order to represent data more accurately.
+With Fuse, we can also implement charts, in order to condense our data into easy-to-understand formats and effectively communicate important points.

 With charts we can:
 - display data utilizing any of the chart types we provide